jeffgore00/jg_ts_react_node_project_skeleton/README.md

 Everything possible, from functional code to tests to config files, is written in TypeScript.

-It also contains the configuration for a simple Circle CI pipeline that runs the unit and API tests, then deploys a build to Heroku.
+It also contains the configuration for a simple CircleCI pipeline that runs the unit and API tests, then deploys a build to Heroku.

 - [💀 TypeScript-React-Node Project Skeleton 💀](#-typescript-react-node-project-skeleton-)
 - [Part 1.
 About This Boilerplate (Delete After You Clone)](#part-1-about-this-boilerplate-delete-after-you-clone)